vitali87/utility/README.md

 ## Related

-Here are some related projects
+Here are some related projects:

-## Optimizations
+## Optimisations

-Optimizations in the code are highly welcomed:
+Optimisations in the code are highly welcomed:
 - refactors
 - performance improvements
 - accessibility